MerginMaps/docs/src/manage/plugin-sync-project.md

 3. Changes can be added to the QGIS project as a new layer.
 Click **Add to project** and choose one of the options:
    ![add local changes](./plugin-changes-viewer-add.png)

-4. A temporary layer will be added to the **Layers** panel with pre-defined symbology
+4. A temporary layer will be added to the **Layers** panel with colour-coded symbology
    ![add local changes](./plugin-local-changes-added.png)

 ### Extract local changes (Processing toolbox)